Waikiki

 Educational outcomes in Waikiki fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates of 13.5%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area has lower university qualification rates at 13.5%, compared to the Australian average of 30.4%.
+This presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are most common at 9.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.8%).
 Trade and technical skills are prominent, with 44.9% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (33.9%).

 Educational participation is high at 30.3%, including primary education (11.5%), secondary education (9.4%), and tertiary education (3.6%).
-There are three schools in Waikiki with a combined enrollment of 2,076 students, operating under typical Australian school conditions (ICSEA: 992).
-The educational mix includes two primary schools and one K-12 school.
+Waikiki's 3 schools have a combined enrollment of 2,076 students, operating under typical Australian school conditions with balanced educational opportunities.
+The educational mix includes 2 primary schools and 1 K-12 school.

 Frequently Asked Questions - Education